 Letter Jam – This is another word game that I haven’t personally tried but that I wanted to include on the list because it’s unique.
 What’s unique about Letter Jam is that it is a cooperative word game.
 Players work together to form meaningful words from the cards spread around the table.
 Letter Jam completes this by using the Hanabi mechanic where players can’t actually see the letter card they are personally holding.
 Players, in turn, say how long a word they can spell with the letters they can see.
 Then there’s a bit with placing tokens and indicating which position in the word each player has, and in the end players have to try to guess which letter they are holding.
 It sounds rather fascinating to me and I would love to see this game being played.

 Werewords – The Werewolf/Mafia word game.
 Players try to guess a secret word through the clue giver answering yes or no questions.
 The group tries to figure out the word before time is up.
-The trick is that one of the players is secretly a werewolf who is working against the team and they already knows the word.
+The trick is that one of the players is secretly a werewolf who is working against the team and they already know the word.
 Even if the team isn’t able to guess the word, they can still win if they correctly identify the werewolf, which means the werewolf can’t be too obvious.
 The game also includes other roles, taking from the normal Werewolf game.

-Trapwords – This is a team based word game that is an evolution of Taboo.
+Trapwords – This is a team-based word game that is an evolution of Taboo.
 The big twist in Trapwords is that the opposing team is the one that picks which words you can’t use.
 So your team has no idea which words are the traps and what to avoid.
 Trapwords also adds an interesting fantasy theme to the mix, though it doesn’t seem to affect play all that much.
 If you are looking for a next step game from Taboo this would be it.

 Do you like to play word-based games?
 What’s your favourite?
 Did it make my list?
 Do you have a game that you think should have been on this list that I missed?
 Let me know in the comments!